LAST ADMISSION ONE HOUR BEFORE CLOSING.

 Top of page

-We will be closed to the public from Monday 16th to Friday 20th January 2017, and Monday 23rd to Friday 27th January 2017 to allow high level cleaning and maintenance to take place.
-Staff will be in the building during this period to answer emails and the telephone.
+We were closed to the public for some of the days from Monday 16th to Friday 20th January 2017, and Monday 23rd to Friday 27th January 2017 to allow high level cleaning and maintenance to take place.
+If we close for maintenance for a while in January 2018 then we will post the dates here.
+Staff would still be in the building during this period to answer emails and the telephone.

 There are three areas, close to the museum, for parking.